BumbleBebis/di-workshop-03-functions/README.md

 **Run the code and see what happens.
 Was your prediction accurate?
 If not, why?**

+it is a ball moving from right to left, bouncing off the canvas edges, as predicted

 Replace the section that causes the ball to bounce with this: